Chart Color Schemes

 AreaSearch analysis places Southern River well above average for employment performance across multiple indicators

-Southern River has an educated workforce with significant representation in essential services sectors.
-The unemployment rate was 3.1% as of the past year, with estimated employment growth at 2.6%.
+Southern River's workforce is highly educated with significant representation in essential services sectors.
+The unemployment rate stood at 3.1% as of an unspecified date.
+Employment growth over the past year was estimated at 2.6%.

 Frequently Asked Questions - Employment